-The EFMC is pleased to announce that the recipient of the 2020 Nauta Award for outstanding achievements in the field of Medicinal Chemistry is Professor Ad P. Ijzerman.
+The EFMC is pleased to announce that the recipient of the 2022 Nauta Award for outstanding achievements in the field of Medicinal Chemistry and Chemical Biology is Professor Herbert Waldmann.

 THE UCB-EHRLICH AWARD for EXCELLENCE IN MEDICINAL CHEMISTRY

-The EFMC is pleased to announce that the recipient of the 2020 UCB – Ehrlich Award for outstanding research into natural products and chemical biology is Dr Malin Lemurell.
+The EFMC is pleased to announce that the recipient of the 2022 UCB – Ehrlich Award for outstanding research into natural products and chemical biology is Professor Mike Waring.

 THE PROUS INSTITUTE - OVERTON AND MEYER AWARD FOR NEW TECHNOLOGIES IN DRUG DISCOVERY

-The EFMC is pleased to announce that the recipient of the 2020 Prous Institute - Overton and Meyer Award for New Technologies in Drug Discovery is Professor Gisbert Schneider.
+The EFMC is pleased to announce that the recipient of the 2022 Prous Institute - Overton and Meyer Award for New Technologies in Drug Discovery is Professor Alessio Ciulli.

 The Selection Committees are proud to announce the names of the winner and the most meritorious runners-up of the EFMC Prize for a Young Medicinal Chemist in Industry and the EFMC Prize for a Young Medicinal Chemist in Academia.

-EFMC PRIZE FOR A YOUNG MEDICINAL CHEMIST IN INDUSTRY
+EFMC PRIZE FOR YOUNG MEDICINAL CHEMIST OR CHEMICAL BIOLOGIST IN ACADEMIA

-EFMC PRIZE FOR A YOUNG MEDICINAL CHEMIST IN ACADEMIA
+EFMC PRIZE FOR YOUNG MEDICINAL CHEMIST OR CHEMICAL BIOLOGIST IN INDUSTRY